Dinhtien0704/Butterpath/src/persona_tests/README.md

 ## Why Kimi K2 Thinking?

-[Kimi K2 Thinking](https://openrouter.ai/moonshotai/kimi-k2-thinking) is a creative writing model with strong emotional intelligence.
+[Kimi K2 Thinking](https://openrouter.ai/moonshotai/kimi-k2-thinking) is the best creative writing model with strong emotional intelligence.
 The "thinking" variant reasons about style and tone before generating output, resulting in more authentic and engaging content.

 ### Key Advantages:
 - Strong emotional intelligence and authentic voice